The structure of the ALT Pathway:

 Dates of study day sessions:

-A full day of learning which includes lunch, venue TBC.
+A full day of learning which includes lunch, venues TBC.

 Saturday 21st March 2020 - Mission and Outreach